unikedison/employee-management-system/README.md

 # 👥 Employee Management System

 A full-stack employee management application built with **ASP.NET Core Web API** (backend) and **Angular v18** (frontend).
-It allows users to view, add, edit, and delete employees — all using in-memory data for simplicity.
+It allows users to view, add, edit, and delete employees — using in-memory data.

 ---